-Symptoms of a dental abscess typically include:
+Symptoms of a tooth abscess typically include:

-- Redness of the mouth and face
+- Redness of your mouth and face

 Symptoms of advanced infection may include: